DanLopess/IST-OS_Project/Exercise 2/EX2/README.md

 		- write cd ..
 - 4b (doTest.sh):
 		- write "./doTest.sh $(numberOfThreads) $inputFileName"
-		Note: Results output will be created into results folder
 - 5: write "make clean"
 - 6: close bash shell
 `
-Note: While obtaining the results files, an 8-core cpu with hyperthreading was used making a total of 16 threads, cpu description will be down below.
+Note: While obtaining the results files, an 8-core cpu with hyperthreading was used, making a total of 16 threads, cpu description will be down below.

 ### Testing
 All testing was performed and executed in the machine whose specs are down below.